 The goal of this class is to enable students to produce well-argued, grammatically correct papers with the degree of sophistication required by college essay writing.
 Students will achieve this end through reading, writing, revision, and peer editing.
-Students will be tasked with exploring a wide range of concepts and theories on labor studies and employment relations, which will better enable them to view the workplace from a more diverse, equitable, and inclusive perspective.

 COURSE OVERVIEW: